forta-network/docs/docs/starter-get-started.md

 ## What is a threat detection kit?

-If you are new to Forta, a threat detection kit will help you get started on monitoring and protecting Web3 projects and assets right away with little to no technical and security experience.
+If you are new to Forta, a threat detection kit will help you get started on monitoring and protecting Web3 projects and assets right away with no custom bot development needed to get security relevant value from Forta.

 A threat detection kit consists of security detection bots and bot templates created and curated by the Forta community and security experts.